dutchpsycho/Syscall-Proxy/README.md

 ## What is this useful for?

-- The process you are performing "Educational Activities" on has UM hooks set on their ntdll funcs, you don't wanna trip those.
+- The process you are performing "Educational Activities" on has usermode hooks set on functions, you don't wanna trip those.
 Implement this in your DLL to bypass them all, no unhooking/overwrites required.
-- You don't want your process to be debugged, this'll bypass BP's on ``ntdll.dll`` functions.
+- You don't want your process to be debugged, this'll bypass any breakpoints *(BPs)* on your process.
-- A horrible EDR or Anticheat has set global hooks in the User-Space on your system, you want to (Educationally) get around this.
+- A horrible AntiVirus has set global usermode hooks, you wanna get around that.

+## How does this work under the hood?

+1. **ntdll.dll** is found in *System32*, then mapped into our processes private memory.
+2. **ntdll's** exports are found, **SSN**'s are extracted and referenced against exceptions directory (way of checking for global hooks)
+3. this is given to the stub manager, which then generates a stub for each syscall (around ~500 syscalls, total ~8kb mem)
+4. when fetchstub is called, stub manager will get the relevant stub, then cast to the function ptr type.
+5. this then loads the **syscall** args + **SSN**, then fires the syscall with **syscall** instruction & returns the status code (As any normal API would)

+Actual instructions; (args are pre-loaded bc of x64 fastcalls) Moves *rcx* into *r10*, loads **SSN** into *eax*, executes *syscall* then *ret*.

 ## Requirements:
-- Windows, x64
+- Windows, 11, x64 (Pending Win10 Comptability)
-- Visual Studio or Cmake to compile
+- Visual Studio

-## Features;
-- Extracts **system service numbers (SSNs)** directly from `ntdll.dll` export's table (EAT)
-- Generates **syscall stubs** to invoke syscalls directly, avoiding user-mode hooks, this is done by creating the same stub that would be seen in `ntdll.dll`, but for our own process.

-## Fundementals

-### **System Service Number (SSN) Extraction**
-The project identifies system service numbers from the `ntdll.dll` export table:
-1. Maps `ntdll.dll` into memory using `CreateFileMapping` and `MapViewOfFile`, if this was done through LoadLibrary it is likely to be flagged by EDR/AC.
-2. PE Validation
-3. Parses the export directory to locate functions prefixed with `Nt`.
-4. Extracts SSNs by analyzing the function prologue;
-   - `mov r10, rcx`
-   - `mov eax, <SSN>`
-   - `syscall`
-5. Stores SSNs in a mapping of syscall names to their corresponding number.

-### **Direct Syscall Invocation**
-By bypassing user-mode APIs (e.g., `NtQuerySystemInformation`), the project avoids user-mode hooks placed by EDR/AC/Debuggers
-- Allocates executable memory to store syscall stubs.
-- Constructs stubs dynamically with the extracted SSN.
-- Executes syscalls directly to the Kernel.

-### **User-Mode Hooks and Instrumentation Callbacks**
-- **User-Mode Hooks**: Often implemented by intercepting calls to functions in `ntdll.dll`, such as `NtQuerySystemInformation`, and redirecting them to malicious or monitoring code.
-These hooks can be bypassed by avoiding the hooked API entirely and directly invoking the syscall.
-- **Instrumentation Callbacks**: Sometimes anti-tamper systems use callbacks in the TEB to intercept & validate thread ops.
-While this is outside the primary scope of the project, the `ICManager` utility provides a routine to identify and disable some general callbacks.

-## Build Instructions

-C++ 17.

-### Using Visual Studio
+### Compiling
 1. Open `HookBypass.sln` in Visual Studio.
 2. Build the solution (Release)

-### Using CMake
-Run Compile.bat

 ## Disclaimer
 I am not responsible for anything done with this code.
 It is provided under public domain and is free-use, what users do with this falls under their personal obligations.
-I do not condone unethical use of this project, you are liable for your actions.
+I do not condone unethical use of this project, you are liable for your own actions.